Tom Owen, founder of London-based ride crew Big Boys Bicycle Club, tells us why and how to start a cycling club.

 If you’re thinking of starting a club, I say do it, but first let’s talk about why you want to start one.
 Maybe you’ve tried a few existing clubs but found them impersonal, elitist or just too damn slow for your mad skills.
 Maybe there are no clubs at all where you live.
 Maybe you just love doing unpaid admin on behalf of a bunch of lycra-clad ingrates!

-Whatever your reason, there’s a few steps I’d recommend you follow on your way to building a successful club.
+Whatever your reason, there are a few steps I’d recommend you follow on your way to building a successful club.

 Having some sort of regular ride in the diary should give you something around which to start building your cycling club.
 As an example, you should find at least a handful of members of BBBC in Regents Park in central London every Wednesday night after work.
 This Wednesday laps ride has been in existence since 2013, and we’ve only missed about 10 weeks since then (and most of those have fallen in the gap between Christmas and New Year).